kamax-matrix/mxisd/docs/threepids/session/session.md

 If both `toLocal` and `toRemote` are enabled, the user will be offered to initiate a remote session once their 3PID locally validated.

+---

+`unbind.fraudulent` controls warning notifications if an illegal/fraudulent 3PID removal is attempted on the Identity server.
+This is directly related to synapse disregard for privacy and new GDPR laws in Europe in an attempt to inform users about potential privacy leaks.

+For more information, see the corresponding [synapse issue](https://github.com/matrix-org/synapse/issues/4540).

 ### Web views
 Once a user click on a validation link, it is taken to the Identity Server validation page where the token is submitted.